 How does the DTI ratio work?

-When you apply for a mortgage, lenders need to assess your ability to repay the hundreds of thousands of dollars they’re loaning you.
-Calculating your DTI ratio is an important way to do that.
+When you apply for a mortgage loan, lenders need to assess your ability to repay the hundreds of thousands of dollars they’re loaning you.
+Calculating your DTI ratio is one aspect of this assessment.

 First, lenders add up your monthly debt payments — like credit card payments, car payments and student loans — and your new monthly mortgage payment.